opendr-eu/opendr/docs/reference/nanodet.md

     nanodet.save()

   ```

-* **Inference and result drawing example on a test image.**
+* **Inference and result drawing example on a test image**

   This example shows how to perform inference on an image and draw the resulting bounding boxes using a nanodet model that is pretrained on the COCO dataset.
-  In this example first is downloaded a pre-trained model as in training example and then an image to be inference.
+  In this example, a pre-trained model is downloaded and inference performed on an image that can be specified with the *path* parameter.
-  With the *path* parameter you can define the image file to be used in inference.

   ```python
   import argparse
   from opendr.perception.object_detection_2d import NanodetLearner